(1) Where Did You Come From? Where Did You Go? The Locational Dynamics of Accelerator Participants

 (2) [Title removed for a blind review]

 Co-authored with Jiayi Bao & Bowen Lou.
-Under Review Again at Strategic Management Journal (after Reject and Resubmit).
+Under Review Again at Administrative Science Quarterly.

 Social ventures face significant challenges in acquiring financial resources for long-term growth.
 In this paper, we examine how makerspaces—physical spaces that provide fabrication tools and materials for prototyping—facilitate resource acquisition for socially focused ventures.
 We propose that makerspaces increase (1) venture-level social capital through social interactions fostered by shared prototyping needs and knowledge domains, and (2) community-level social capital through a shared “makers” identity.
 The interplay between social interactions and community engagement suggests that makerspace establishments benefit socially focused ventures more in fundraising activities.
 Leveraging a novel text-similarity approach that measures venture social focus on a continuous spectrum and the staggered establishment of 126 first makerspaces in 179 unique economic areas, we find consistent evidence supporting the hypothesis and the proposed mechanisms in the context of venture capital deals.